Bruno-Gallani/case_trust.rocks/README.md

 ```

 # Creating the app
-After setting up the environment, we can, finally, execute commands in Python.
-In first place, we import the required libraries:
+After setting up the environment, we can execute commands in Python.
+In the first place, we import the required libraries:
 ```python
 import os.path
 from google.auth.transport.requests import Request